terminal-widgets

 2.3 Adjust widgets and layouts

-Each widget has its own .yaml file under ~/.config/twidgets/widgets/
+Each widget has its own .yaml file in ~/.config/twidgets/widgets/

 You can adjust name, title, enabled status, position, size, and refresh interval.